2025 NFFS Industry Executive Conference

 Saturday, February 22 • 9:30–11:00 a.m.

 Back by popular demand, ITR Economics returns once again to provide an insightful economic presentation tailored specifically for NFFS!
-Michael Feuz of ITR economics will lead the comprehensive session, exploring both short-term and long-term economic forecasts, with a focus on how these projections will directly impact the nonferrous foundry industry.
+Michael Feuz of ITR Economics will lead this comprehensive session, exploring both short-term and long-term economic forecasts, with a focus on how these projections will directly impact the non-ferrous foundry industry.
 Michael will also discuss ITR Economics' Management Objectives and their relevance to your business, identifying Business Cycle Phases and their implications for attendees.
 An examination of leading economic indicators critical to watch will be provided, along with economic insights on inflation, interest rates, and taxes.
 Attendees will also receive updates on current events of public concern and their potential impacts on their businesses, along with actionable steps moving forward.

 Sales ≠ Marketing